EGYPT – Northeast & Sinai

 The Saint Catherine monastery is located in the shadow of a group of three mountains; Ras Sufsafeh (possibly “Mount Horeb” c.1 km west), Jebel Arrenziyeb, and Jebel Musa, the “Biblical Mount Sinai” (peak c.2 km south).

 Built between 548 and 565, the monastery is one of the oldest working Christian monasteries in the world.
-The site contains the world’s oldest continually operating library, founded sometime between 548 and 565, preserves the second largest collection of early codices and manuscripts in the world, outnumbered only by the Vatican Library.
+The site contains the world’s oldest continually operating library, founded sometime between 548 and 565, and preserves the second largest collection of early codices and manuscripts in the world, outnumbered only by the Vatican Library.
 It contains Greek, Christian Palestinian Aramaic, Syriac, Georgian, Arabic, Ethiopic/Ge‘ez, Latin, Armenian, Church Slavonic, and Caucasian Albanian[30] manuscripts and books, and very rare Hebrew Language, some Coptic books.
 The most unique books are the Codex Sinaiticus until 1859, of which recently new folios have come to light, including the Syriac Sinaiticus.

 Christian traditions.
 During Catherine’s imprisonment, more than 200 people came to see her, including Maxentius’ wife, Valeria Maximilla; all converted to Christianity and were subsequently martyred.
 The furious emperor condemned Catherine to death on a spiked breaking wheel, but, at her touch, it shattered.
 Maxentius ordered her to be beheaded.
 Catherine herself ordered the execution to commence.
 A milk-like substance rather than blood flowed from her neck.